THE GOOD NEWS IS THAT THE DEADLINE FOR SUBMITTING ABSTRACTS HAS BEEN EXTENDED TO THE END OF APRIL

 Structure your abstract following this sequence:

-Materials and Methods.
+Material and Methods.
 Provide clear, coherent, precise, and verifiable data on the researched topic, sample structure, and evaluation criteria;

 Results.
 Choose the most relevant findings, preferably expressed in numbers and statistically evaluated;

-Conclusion.
+Conclusions.
 Main thoughts, limitations, and/or recommendations;

 Keywords: list 3-5 keywords for indexing purposes; separate the keywords by semicolon; end the list with a dot.